 |2013||N/A||Sample superannuation note for the year ended 30 June 2013|

-At the end of each triennial review, the Fund Actuary issues a report that outlines the findings and recommendations of the review.
+At the end of each triennial/annual review, the Fund Actuary issues a report that outlines the findings and recommendations of the review.
 You’ll find copies of the reports below.

 The Fund Actuary has issued the following Benefit Certificates, confirming that employers have met their Superannuation Guarantee obligations in relation to their defined benefit employees.
 The Certificates will remain current for five years unless a notifiable event occurs.

 |LASF Benefit Certificate 2020||1 July 2020||1 June 2025|